Emmotes/ic_spoilers/docs/emergence_4.md

 # Emergence 4

 We know the next Emergence event will be Glitches and that it will start on 22 November 2023.
+It is expected to last 9 days.

 ### Shop Contents